Check out the latest Gene Watson Peers Quotes Click hereArrow up

 Bobbie Cryner appeared briefly in 'Something To Talk About', a 1995 film directed by Lars Sven 'Lasse' Hallström, from a screenplay written by Callie Khouri and which starred Julia Roberts, Dennis Quaid, Robert Duvall and Gena Rowlands; the film was shot in Savannah, Georgia.

-In 1996, Bobbie Cryner returned to the country music genre on a new label; she then saw the release of her second album, 'Girl Of Your Dreams' (MCA Records, 1996), on Tuesday 2 January 1996.
+In 1996, Bobbie Cryner returned to the country music genre on a new record label, MCA Records; Bobbie then saw the release of her second album, 'Girl Of Your Dreams' (MCA Records, 1996), on Tuesday 2 January 1996.

 'Girl Of Your Dreams' (MCA Records, 1996) was produced by Tony Brown, head of MCA Records and featured a more straight-ahead, contemporary country music feel.